-Gentleness, Non-Violence, and Calm
+Manatee Meaning: Gentleness, Non-Violence, and Calm

 Manatees and their close cousin, the dugong, make their home in the Caribbean Sea, the Gulf of Mexico, the Atlantic, the waters off of West Africa, and the Amazon River.
-Throughout their domains, they known to be calm creatures who float along peacefully, munching on algae and sea plants.
+Throughout their domains, they are known to be calm creatures who float along peacefully, munching on algae and sea plants.

 Manatees and dugongs are members of the same order of animals, called Sirena.
 If that name reminds you of the word “siren” you’re on the right track, as hundreds of years ago, the sailors of old mistook both manatees and dugongs for mermaids.

 The manatee and the dugong are symbols of gentleness, calm, and non-violence because they are incredibly mellow creatures.
 In fact, they are the only marine mammals who are herbivores.
 So, unlike dolphins, sea lions, whales, and otters, manatees and dugongs are not hunters.
-This is undoubtedly why they are also referred to “sea cows,” apart from their large size.
+This is undoubtedly why they are also referred to as “sea cows,” apart from their large size.

 So, the spirit of the manatee is an important reminder for us to stay in touch with our own gentle ways.
 Admittedly, we live in a very competitive and violent world.
 It’s important that we not allow this world to alter us in negative ways.
 Because if we lose our ability to be calm and to solve problems with non-violent means, we can lose everything.
 The manatee spirit animal calls on us to summon our own peaceful natures.
 Then we in turn can make the world more peaceful.